BenjWinstone/terminal-code-Telemetry-Off/README.md

   --import [editor]     Bring settings, keybindings, snippets and extensions
                         over from vscode compatible editors --theme [file]        Set editor theme
-  --skill               An agent skill to assist with modifying terminal-code --upgrade [--check]   Upgrade terminal-code to the latest version --shutdown            Stop all terminal-code activities
+  --serve [path]        Start code server and print its url --skill               An agent skill to assist with modifying terminal-code --upgrade [--check]   Upgrade terminal-code to the latest version --shutdown            Stop all terminal-code activities